Sister Nivedita: Early life

-Margaret Elizabeth Noble was born on 28 October 1867 in the town of Dungannon in County Tyrone, Ireland, to Mary Isabel and Samuel Richmond Noble; she was named for her paternal grandmother.
-The Nobles were of Scottish descent, settled in Ireland for about five centuries.
-Her father, who was a pastor, taught that service to mankind is the true service to God.
-The Nobles had six children of whom only Margaret (the eldest), May, and Richmond survived.
+Margaret Elizabeth Noble was born on 28 October 1867 (Note: Also cited as 1866) in Dungannon, County Tyrone to Samuel Richmond Noble, a linen draper, and Mary Isabel Noble (née Hamilton).
+Named for her paternal grandmother, both of Nivedita's grandfathers actively supported home-rule.
+Nivedita was the eldest of six siblings, of which 3 died in infancy.

-When Margaret was one year old, Samuel moved to Manchester, England; there he enrolled as a theological student of the Wesleyan Church.
-Young Margaret stayed with her maternal grandfather, Hamilton, in Ireland.

-When she was four years old, she returned to live with her parents at Great Torrington in Devonshire.
-Margaret was her father's favorite child.
-When Samuel Noble conducted services or visited the poor, she accompanied him.

-Margaret's father died in 1877 when she was ten years old.
-Margaret with her mother and two siblings returned to her grandfather Hamilton's home in Ireland.
-Margaret's mother, Mary, took up a kindergarten course in London and became a teacher.
-Later, Mary helped her mother to run a guest-house near Belfast.
-Hamilton was one of the first-ranking leaders of the Irish nationalist movement.
-Besides her father's religious temperament, Margaret imbibed the spirit of freedom and love for her country through her grandfather Hamilton.

-Margaret was educated at Halifax College, run by a member of the Congregationalist Church.
-The headmistress of this college taught her about personal sacrifice.
-She studied subjects, including physics, arts, music, and literature.
+Nivedita's father later become a Methodist minister, and when Nivedita was four years old the family moved to Oldham before settling in Great Torrington.
+Upon her father's death in 1877, the family returned to Ireland whilst Nivedita remained in Halifax and studied at The Crossley Orphan Home and School.

 At the age of seventeen in 1884, she first started a career in teaching at a school in Keswick.
 In 1886, she went to Rugby to teach in an orphanage.
 A year later, she took up a post at the coal-mining area of Wrexham in North Wales.
 Here, she revived her spirit of service and love for the poor, which she had inherited from her father.
 At Wrexham, Margaret became engaged to be married to a Welsh youth, who died soon after the engagement.
 In 1889, Margaret moved to Chester.
 By this time, her sister May and brother Richmond were living in Liverpool.
 Soon, their mother Mary joined them.
 Margaret was happy to be reunited with her family.
 Occasionally, she went to Liverpool to stay with them.